estandengrant/Neural_Network_Utilities/README.md

 - Loss: Parent class for loss calculations.
 - CCE: Class to calculate Catagorical Cross-Entropy.

-Utils.py also contains an  example script showing how above tools can be chained to perfom contruction and forward propagation.
+Utils.py also contains an  example script showing how above tools can be chained to perfom construction and forward propagation.

 :bell: _Note: Utils.py requires Numpy Python library_